 Broad-spectrum CBD oil differs from full-spectrum oil in one important way: it does not contain traceable amounts of THC.
-While it does contain all of the other cannabinoids and terpenes found within the Cannabis sativa plant, the THC is almost completely removed after the initial extraction process.
+While it does contain many of the other cannabinoids and compounds found within the Cannabis sativa plant, the THC is almost completely removed after the initial extraction process.

 As a result, broad-spectrum CBD is still capable of producing the entourage effect.
 If we were to place broad-spectrum CBD on a scale, it would fall between CBD isolate, which contains only CBD and no other compounds, and full-spectrum CBD, which contains all the cannabinoids and compounds (including THC) that naturally occur within the hemp plant.